Jennifer Wilcox

-Early life
+Early life and education

 Wilcox was born on July 5, 1976, and grew up in a rural part of central Maine in a house that was on 22 acres of land with a stream.
 Her parents grew their own food in the summer and maintained a well on the property, exposing Wilcox to an independent living that shaped her appreciation for nature and to not take the Earth's resources for granted.

-Education

-When Wilcox found out her high school, Oak Hill High School in Wales, ME, didn't offer AP calculus classes, she and three other students successfully convinced their principal to let them teach themselves calculus so they could take the AP exam.
-The four friends aspired to attend four-year colleges which would require four years of mathematics.
+When Wilcox found out her rural high school, Oak Hill High School in Wales, Maine, didn't offer AP calculus classes that she would need to get into a selective college, she bought a calculus book and with three other students successfully convinced their principal to let them teach themselves calculus so they could take the AP exam.
 Wilcox also asked her high school Latin teacher to continue teaching her Latin during her junior and senior years as an independent study, which the teacher happily assisted.
-The extra efforts paid off as Wilcox was accepted into the women's liberal arts college of Wellesley College in Wellesley, MA.
+Wilcox was so proficient in Latin she taught younger students when the teacher was on leave.
+The extra efforts paid off as Wilcox was accepted into the women's liberal arts college of Wellesley College in Wellesley, Massachusetts.
+She graduated from Wellesley in 1998.

 She enrolled in the Ph.D. program in chemical engineering at the University of Arizona and received both her master's and Ph.D. in four years while continuing to wait tables and teach at a community college.

-Career and research
+Career

 After receiving her Ph.D. in 2004, Wilcox worked as an Assistant Professor of Chemical Engineering at Worcester Polytechnic from 2004 to 2008.
 She then took on the position of Assistant Professor of Energy Resources Engineering at Stanford University from 2008 to 2016.
 In 2016, Wilcox became an Associate Professor of Chemical and Biological Engineering at Colorado School of Mines, assuming the position of the Interim Department Head in 2017.
 In 2018, she left Mines to assume the James H. Manning Chaired Professorship of Chemical Engineering at Worcester Polytechnic Institute.
 In 2020, she left Worcester Polytechnic Institute to join the Chemical and Biomolecular Engineering Department and Kleinman Center for Energy Policy at the University of Pennsylvania.

 Wilcox served on a number of committees including the National Academy of Sciences and the American Physical Society.
 She receives funding for her research through the National Science Foundation, Department of Energy and the private sector.

 She spoke at the April 2018 TED talk about her research on Direct Air Capture.

 In 2024, Wilcox took on the position of Chief Scientist at Isometric, a carbon registry.